MVA leaders caught by surprise as Sharad Pawar resigns as NCP chief; here is what they said

 Senior Maharashtra leader Sharad Pawar on Tuesday announced his resignation as chief of the Nationalist Congress Party (NCP), fueling speculation about his nephew Ajit Pawar joining the Bharatiya Janata Party.

-Soon after his resignation, political reactions poured in from all the corners.
+Soon after his resignation, political reactions from Maha Vikas Aghadi that comprises Uddhav Thackeray (UBT) Shiv Sena, NCP and Congress poured in.

 Sanjay Raut: Pawar is the breath of India's politics and social causes